FYP-Team-5/rag/README.md

 - Require `course_id` and `exam_id` on every new rubric.
 - Allow multiple rubric versions per exam, with one record per `(exam_id, version)`.
 - Store the original document, checksum, processing status, and ordered chunk IDs.
+- Call the embedding model container directly for document batches and search queries, validate its vectors, and write those vectors to Qdrant.
 - Add rubric, course, exam, version, document, and chunk-index metadata to Qdrant.
 - List and filter rubric versions by course or exam.
 - Return chunks in document order for question mapping.